-In early 2017 Slough Borough Council, working in partnership with the Slough School Sport Network, commissioned Active Movement to look at how we can holistically change the behaviour of our young children.
-As part of this initial pilot, four primary schools and one secondary school were chosen to be worked on.
+In early 2017 Slough Borough Council commissioned Active Movement to look at how we can holistically change the behaviour of our young children.
+As part of this initial pilot, 4 primary schools and 1 secondary school were chosen to be worked on.